-Environmental Product Declaration in Plastmo A/S; Investing in Product Declarations to Reduce CO2 Footprint in Construction As climate change continues to be a pressing global issue, the construction industry is recognizing the need to reduce its carbon footprint.
-This has led to a trend of using building certifications and product declarations as a way to document a product's environmental iman investment in Environmental Product Declarations (EPD) to document the CO2 footprint of its products.
+Environmental Product Declaration in Plastmo A/S; Investing in Product Declarations to Reduce CO2 Footprint in Construction

+As climate change continues to be a pressing global issue, the construction industry is recognizing the need to reduce its carbon footprint.
+This has led to a trend of using building certifications and product declarations as a way to document a product's environmental impact.
+One of ACO Nordic is an important step towards creating sus-Groups companies, Plastmo, has made an tainable buildings and infrastructure for fuinvestment in Environmental Product Dec- ture generations.
+Plastmo is currently leadlarations (EPD) to document the CO2 footprint of its products.